-Nestled in the Te Whakarewarewa valley - which the Te Arawa people called home for generations - the complex spans 70 hectares.
-Within it lie a multitude of natural geothermal wonders: hot springs, mud pools and fascinating silica formations.
-A must see while you’re here is the world famous Pohutu Geyser, renowned as the most reliable geyser on earth.
+Nestled in the Te Whakarewarewa valley — which the Te Arawa people called home for generations — the complex spans 70 hectares.
+Within it lies a multitude of natural geothermal wonders: hot springs, mud pools and fascinating silica formations.
+A must-see while you’re here is the world-famous Pohutu Geyser, renowned as the most reliable geyser on earth.
 It erupts constantly throughout the day to a height of 30 metres, usually for a few minutes at a time.
 Navigate around the steamy, sulphuric thermal valley yourself, or take a guided tour.
 Amid the native bush are many native birds.
 There is even a kiwi centre, which is part of a national breeding project.
-Inside the nocturnal kiwi house you’ll have an opportunity to see this unique native bird up close and in the flesh.
+Inside the nocturnal kiwi house, you’ll have an opportunity to see this unique native bird up close.

 The national schools of Maori carving and weaving are found at Te Puia.
 You can watch masterful artists and their students at work, learn about the history and processes involved, and buy their handiwork at the gift shop.
 It is truly incredible to see what they can achieve with wood, stone and bone.
 Nowhere is this traditional aspect of heritage better preserved than at the Maori Arts and Crafts Institute.